ElhamBadri2411/ShopifyBackendChallenge/README.md

 # Running
 to run the app:
-    npm run start in root directory to start the backend npm start in client directory to start frontend react app
+    -npm run start in root directory to start the backend -npm start in client directory to start frontend react app